jonathanmorgan/network_builder/README.md

     to the python list stored in INSTALLED_APPS.

-    * initialize the database - go into directory where manage.py is installed, and run "python manage.py syncdb".
+    * initialize the database - Once you either make a fresh install and configure settings.py or install the application in an existing django install, go into directory where manage.py is installed, and run "python manage.py syncdb".

     * configure your web server so it knows of your wsgi.py file.
 If apache, need to make sure mod_wsgi is installed, add something like this to the apache config, in the Virtual Host you want to host the django application: